For a room used to achieve personal hygiene

 For a room used to achieve personal hygiene, the bathroom can be, ironically very unhygienic.
 Unfortunately, every time you shower, you leave germs, dirt and bacteria lying around your wet rooms.
-You also create the perfect environment for fungi to grow.
-This room needs to be cleaned regularly and thoroughly to avoid build-up of germs and parasites which can cause health hazards.
-Cleaning the bathroom also aids in preserving its features, considering that renovation is neither cheap nor easy.
+Bathrooms are also the perfect environment for fungi to grow.
+Consequently, bathrooms need to be cleaned regularly and thoroughly to avoid a build-up of germs and parasites that can cause health hazards.
+Keeping a clean bathroom also aids in preserving its features, considering that renovation is neither cheap nor easy.

 Where do you begin with a complete clean?

-Unlike cleaning a living room or a bedroom where a vacuum cleaner and feather dusters dominate the process, cleaning the bathroom entails a lot of scrubbing.
+Unlike cleaning a living room or a bedroom where a vacuum cleaner and feather dusters dominate the process, cleaning a bathroom entails a lot of scrubbing.
 Most of the work is manual, and you need a lot of cleaning supplies to complete the process.
 Moreover, different parts of the bathroom are made of different materials which require different approaches.
-You may follow the steps below when cleaning your bathroom;
+Here are some step-by-step tips to cleaning your bathroom;